Atlético Nacional: History

-The participation of Nacional in the 2016 Copa Sudamericana began on 11 August, facing Peruvian club Deportivo Municipal at Estadio Alejandro Villanueva in Lima for the first stage.
-The team beat the Peruvian side 5–0.
-In the second leg, the team got a 1–0 victory, advancing to the second stage.
-In this round, Nacional faced Bolívar of Bolivia.
-In La Paz, the club got a 1–1 draw, and at home, the club won 1–0 with a goal from Miguel Borja, his second in a row.
-In the round of 16, Nacional eliminated Paraguayan club Sol de América, drawing 1–1 away before winning 2–0 at home.
-In the quarterfinals, the team faced Brazilian club Coritiba.
-The first match was played in Curitiba.
-Borja scored a 13th-minute goal; however, Coritiba's Iago Dias scored the equalizer goal in the last minutes of the match.
-In the second leg, in Medellín, Nacional got a 3–1 victory.
-Coritiba started winning the match, with a 43rd-minute free kick goal from César González, but the Verdolagas came back and got the victory with a hat-trick from Borja, who became the top goalscorer of the tournament with six goals.
+The participation of Nacional in the 2016 Copa Sudamericana began in August, with Nacional eliminating Peruvian club Deportivo Municipal 6–0 on aggregate.
+In the next round they beat Bolívar 2–1 on aggregate, thanks to goals from Borja in each leg.
+In the round of 16, Nacional eliminated Paraguayan club Sol de América 3–1 on aggregate.
+In the quarterfinals, the team faced Brazilian club Coritiba, with the first leg ending in a draw.
+In the second leg at home, Nacional turned a 1-0 deficit at halftime as Coritiba started winning the match with a free kick goal from César González, but the Verdolagas came back in the second half and secured a 3-1 victory with a hat-trick from Borja, who became the top goalscorer of the tournament with six goals.
 In the semifinals, Nacional faced Paraguayan club Cerro Porteño, who had eliminated two Colombian sides in the previous rounds, Santa Fe (the winner of the previous edition) and Independiente Medellín.
-The first leg, played in Asunción, ended in a 1–1 draw (the same result Nacional got in their last three matches away).
-The second leg was a 0–0 draw and Nacional advanced to the finals for the third time in its history on away goals.
+Nacional advanced to the finals for the third time in its history, eliminating Cerro Porteño on away goals.